isaacullah/AgModel/README.md

-starvthresh | 0.8 			| The starvation threshold (percentage of the total kcal below which people are starving, and effective reproduction goes to 0) hkcal 		| 547500.0 		| The number of kcals per year rquired per person fhours 		| 4380  		| The number of foraging hours available per person
+starvthresh | 0.8 			| The starvation threshold (percentage of the total kcal below which people are starving, and effective reproduction goes to 0) hkcal 		| 547500.0 		| The number of kcals per year rquired per person fhours 		| 4380  		| The number of foraging hours available per person hgratio     | 0.5           | The ratio of hunters to gatherers in the population (for allocation of time budgets)

 <center>**Deer variables**</center>